huntdatacenter/docs/docs/troubleshooting/connection.md

 ### Local firewalls

 Our VPN service communicate with your local machine on a specific port that needs to be allowed in your local firewall: UDP protocol on Port 1194 to and from IP 129.241.176.121.
 Blocked network connections will typically give a "The VPN failed because the connection attempt timed out"-error.
 Please contact your local IT department for assistance if you think this may be the case.
 Feel free to [include us](/contact) in the communication if you need assistance.

-### IP whitelist

-We allow connection from known IP addresses only.
-This means that your VPN connection may be blocked if you connect from a (for us) unknown network outside Norway.
-Please look up your IP address ([ip4.me](http://ip4.me)) and [forward to us](/contact) if you think this is the case.
-We are happy to open for new connections.

 ### Lost VPN passphrase